Charles III proclaimed King as Accession Council is televised for first time

 The council ceremony was in two parts starting with the announcement of the Queen’s death by the Lord President, followed by the signing of the proclamation.

-It was signed by The Queen Consort, the new Prince of Wales and Prime Minister Liz Truss, among others.
+It has been signed by The Queen Consort, the new Prince of Wales and Prime Minister Liz Truss, among others.

 He has vowed to dedicate “what remains” of his life to his new role and also paid tribute to the late Queen.

-First Minister Nicola Sturgeon was present, alongside former prime ministers, including Boris Johnson, Theresa May and Gordon Brown.
+First Minister Nicola Sturgeon is in attendance, alongside former prime ministers, including Boris Johnson, Theresa May and Gordon Brown.

 The proclamation was read out from the balcony above the Friary Court by the Garter King of Arms.
 Crowds gathered outside to hear a rendition of God Save the King and gave three cheers to the new King.